MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-workitem-extension.md

 If you are just getting started and haven't created an extension, refer to the [Create your first extension with Visual Studio](../get-started/visual-studio.md).

-See the **UI** example in the [Team Services Extension Samples](https://github.com/Microsoft/vso-extension-samples/tree/master/ui) on GitHub for the full source.
+See the **UI** example in the [VSTS Extension Samples](https://github.com/Microsoft/vso-extension-samples/tree/master/ui) on GitHub for the full source.

 <a name="addagroup"></a>
 ## Add a group